This is to answer some of the common concerns or questions about privacy.

 - You click on a youtube video. firewalla will know you are watching youtube and for roughly how long (speculative).
 Firewalla will have no idea what you are watching.

-- Your camera is hacked and it been streaming to outside, firewalla will know.
+- Your camera is hacked and it has been streaming outside, firewalla will know.

-- You download a piece of malware from https://someplace.com, Firewalla will not know.
+- You download a piece of malware from a NOT known malware site https://someplace.com, Firewalla will not know.
 Antivirus should be able to catch that.

 - Your kid visited https://an-adult-site.com/something-bad.html, Firewalla will only see an-adult-site.com, but not the string behind that.